Adriana Svítková summarises the main findings of her dissertation which examined immigrant attitudes in Brexit Britain.

-The motivation of the ‘mid-term group’ living in the UK between 5 and 10 years seems to stem from two interlinked factors: their established ‘everyday’ — their friends, family, and/or job (‘the ordinary’) in the destination country (Coe et al., cited in Tyrrell et al., 2019).
+The motivation of the ‘mid-term group’ living in the UK between 5 and 10 years seems to stem from two interlinked factors: their established ‘everyday’ — their friends, family, and/or job (‘the ordinary’) in the destination country.
 The feelings of ‘everyday’ are deeply personal and can be also interpreted as the individual’s defiance against the ‘big’ and ‘political’ events such as Brexit.
 It seems that during Brexit, the familiarity of respondents’ daily routines and networks gave the immigrants a new sense of security; it was the stability of their daily lives that they were striving to maintain by wanting to remain in Britain.
 Further, this group in particular saw their futures align with the UK, both in terms of educational or work-related opportunities.
 In a way, the availability of getting an immigration status is used to the advantage of this group, rather than limiting them from staying in the EU.

 4. COVID-19 had a less significant effect on the immigrants’ decision to leave the UK than Brexit